Truth by Inference

 5 Now Jacob heard that he had defiled Dinah his daughter; but his sons were with his livestock in the field, so Jacob kept silent until they came in.

 Dinah went out by herself (without a male guardian to protect her) and when the prince of the land (Shechem) saw her, he took her and raped her by force.
 But after raping her this same rapist then wanted to marry her after the immoral act was already committed.
 Now Jacob the father of Dinah heard about how Shechem had raped his daughter.
 But Jacob kept silent about it until his sons came in from the field.
 This silence indicates Jacob’s passivity in this manner.
 It also indicates a lack of leadership when Jacob (the male head of home did nothing and took no action whatsoever).
 Keeping silent until his sons came home indicates that Jacob was throwing the leadership to his sons to let them decide what to do about it.
-Therefore in the presence of (such indifference) displayed by Jacob – both Simeon and Levi took action.
+Therefore, in the presence of (such indifference) displayed by Jacob – both Simeon and Levi took action.

 Again, all this can be inferred from the text which shows the weak leadership of Jacob and the passive manner in which he threw the situation to his sons for them to decide what to do.